Y0Coss/docs-fork/pages/web_cloud/managed_hosting/01-managed-wordpress-getting-started/guide.en-gb.md

 With Managed Hosting for WordPress, **OVHcloud takes care of everything**:

 - Hosting, infrastructure, cache, and security.
-- Installation and maintenance of the CMS.
+- Installation and maintenance of WordPress.
 - Automatic backups and updates.
 - Performance and availability monitoring.
 - Simplified management of domains, plugins, and staging environments (Beta and General Availability phases).